 Furthermore, people with schizophrenia are significantly more vulnerable to substance abuse.
 One study showed that 47% of people with schizophrenia have problems with drugs or alcohol, compared with 16% of people without the condition.

 Other research indicates that people with schizophrenia are three times more likely than the general population to engage in heavy alcohol use.
-This is particularly problematic, since combining alcohol with schizophrenia can cause even greater mental and physical health issues.
-Let’s take a closer look.
+This is particularly problematic, since combining alcohol and schizophrenia can cause even greater mental and physical health issues.
+Can alcohol cause psychosis?
+Can alcohol cause schizophrenia?
+And does alcohol make schizophrenia worse?
+Let’s take a closer look at alcohol, schizophrenia, and the relationship between the two.

 Understanding Schizophrenia